-- The Summer European Studies program will allow you to receive 6-9 hours of credit.
-Both the Fall European Studies and Pacific Rim Studies programs will allow you to receive 12-17 hours of credit.
-Study and Travel courses will vary by course.
+The Summer European Studies and Asian Studies programs allow you to receive 6-9 hours of credit.
+The Fall European Studies and Spring European Studies programs allow you to receive 12-17 hours of credit.
+Study and Travel courses vary by course.

-- You must take a minimum of six hours on the Summer European program and 12 hours on either the Fall European or Pac Rim programs.
+You must take a minimum of six hours on the Summer European or Asian program and 12 hours on either the Fall European or Spring European programs.

-- All students participating in one of the European studies programs or Pac Rim will take a required one-hour seminar course in the spring prior to travel.
+All students participating in one of the European Studies programs or Asian Studies program will take a required one-hour seminar course prior to travel.
 Other than that, there are no required courses prior to travel.

 Yes, many of the programs require some of the course work to be done in the summer.
 This is NOT to get all the work out of the way so there is nothing to do on the program, but to do some background work in order to prepare you for your time abroad.
 Please be prepared to keep up with summer work and deadlines as required.

 As long as you take the required courses on your program, you are welcome to work out an independent study with a professor on campus.
 Please note: Not many professors will offer an independent study to a student because of the time commitment involved.